 Have a bootiful Halloween!

-According to Matthew Shay, President and CEO of National Retail Federation:
+According to Matthew Shay, President and CEO of the National Retail Federation:

-Spending hasn’t changed much over the past few years, but we are seeing a noticeable increase in consumers whose Halloween purchases are inspired by their friends, neighbours and even celebrities on social media.
+Spending hasn’t changed much over the past few years, but we are seeing a noticeable increase in consumers whose Halloween purchases are inspired by their friends, neighbors and even celebrities on social media.